wmandrola/Chess/README.md

 To-do list:

-fix bug with castling not working
+fix bug with king moves other than castling being illegal

+holy hell check is so broken

 handling en passant